Bet at the Biggest Horse Racing Tracks in the USA

 The huge majority of racehorses in the United States are bred in the “Bluegrass State” or, more commonly known as Kentucky.
 It’s considered to be the heart of the racing industry, where horses are bred, raised, and where they start training.
 Unsurprisingly, the state boasts have several excellent tracks.

 Churchill has hosted the Breeders’ Cup nine times.
 The racing frequency at Churchill Downs is variable depending on the season, but tends to be high particularly leading up to the Run for the Roses.
+You can find online sites to bet on races at Churchill Downs here.

 For years Keeneland did not have a public address announcer.
 They didn’t want to disrupt the natural beauty and sound of horses running.
 In other words, they value tradition and the essence and purity of racing in Lexington.